Liam Hemsworth Shows Miley Cyrus What She’s Missing In Ripped Surfing Pics

-Liam Hemsworth has been photographed since the shock news that his marriage to singer Miley Cyrus has come to an end.
+Liam Hemsworth has been photographed since the shocking revelation that his marriage to singer Miley Cyrus has come to an end.
 The SHE IS COMING singer is still front-page news for her August 10 announcement that she and Liam are over.
-The 26-year-old singer has proven a headline-maker for more than just her breakup announcement, though: Miley appears to have embarked on a relationship with Brody Jenner’s ex Kaitlynn Carter, with photos of Miley and Kaitlynn making out in swimsuits proving a talking point as fans digested news of the split.
+The 26-year-old singer has proven a headline-maker for more than just her breakup announcement, though: Miley appears to have embarked on a relationship with Brody Jenner’s ex, Kaitlynn Carter, with photos of Miley and Kaitlynn making out in swimsuits proving a talking point as fans digested news of the split.

-Earlier today, The Metro obtained photos of Liam in Byron Bay, Australia..
-The 29-year-old had been photographed solo as he hit the beach for some alone surf time.
-Snaps showed The Hunger Games star looking somewhat somber in the face, although this Hollywood star’s super-ripped body hadn’t changed.
-Liam was clad in a skin-tight and all-black wetsuit as he took some time in the ocean, with fans seeing the star’s muscular torso and arms through the swimwear.
+Earlier today, Metro obtained photos of Liam in Byron Bay, Australia.
+The 29-year-old had been photographed solo as he hit the beach for some surf time.
+Snaps showed The Hunger Games actor looking somewhat somber, although this Hollywood star’s super-ripped body hadn’t changed.
+Liam was clad in a skintight and all-black wetsuit as he spent some time in the ocean, with fans seeing the star’s muscular torso and arms through the swimwear.

 Miley may have taken to social media in ab-flashing crop tops since announcing her status as a single woman, but it looks like Liam has been able to remind his ex what she’s missing.